Robin of Sherwood: The outlaws

-Born the son of Anglo-Saxon nobleman Ailric of Loxley, Robin was raised by his foster father, the local miller, after Ailric was killed.
+Born the son of Anglo-Saxon nobleman Ailric of Loxley, Robin was raised by his foster father, the local miller, after Ailric was killed by the Sheriff of Nottingham's soldiers.
 As an adult, Robin accepts the charge of Herne the Hunter and becomes the prophesied "Hooded Man", champion of the oppressed.
 Hiding in Sherwood Forest, he assembles a number of friends and fights for freedom and justice.
 He is an exceptional archer and a swordsman and often makes his decisions under the guidance of Herne, who bestows the sword Albion upon him.
 He falls in love with Lady Marion of Leaford and marries her.
 He is killed at the end of series two by Norman crossbowmen, on the orders of the Sheriff of Nottingham, the same manner in which his father died.